Porcelain vs. Composite Veneers: Lifespan & Cost Compared

 What Are Porcelain Veneers?

 The process involves removing a small amount of enamel from your teeth (usually less than a millimeter), taking impressions, and then bonding the finished veneers to your teeth in a separate appointment.
-The result is a durable, stain-resistant smile that can last well over a decade.
+The result is a durable, stain-resistant smile that holds up for years.

 What Are Composite Veneers?